sadramoslehimilani/portfolio/memory-bank/activeContext.md

 ## Current Work Focus

-Implementation of the core HTML structure for the portfolio website.
+Implementation of initial CSS styles.

 ## Project Status

-The foundational file and directory structure has been created.
-The project is now moving into the HTML implementation phase.
+The semantic HTML structure is complete and linked to the necessary CSS and JavaScript files.
+The project is now moving into the CSS implementation phase.

 ## Recent Changes

-- Created project file structure
+- Implemented the semantic HTML structure in `index.html`
-- Created project brief documentation
-- Created product context documentation

 ## Next Steps

-1. Implement the semantic HTML structure for all sections
-2. Add CSS styling and responsive design
+1. Add CSS styling and responsive design
-3. Implement JavaScript functionality and GSAP animations
+2. Implement JavaScript functionality and GSAP animations
-4. Test across devices and browsers
+3. Test across devices and browsers
-5. Deploy to GitHub Pages
+4. Deploy to GitHub Pages

 ## Active Decisions & Considerations